broxus/locklift/docs/src/pages/installation-quick-start.md

 ```

 :::tip
-Before launching into a live network, consider testing your deployment in the [Proxy network](./locklift-network/overview.md) which is used by Locklift by default.
+Before launching into a live network, consider testing your deployment in the [Locklift network](./locklift-network/overview.md) which is used by Locklift by default.
 This allows for a secure and convenient way to ensure everything is working correctly before the actual deployment.

 ```bash
 npx locklift run --script scripts/1-deploy-sample.ts